Skip to main content

 Dr Lefteris Kretsos Dr Lefteris Kretsos

-Email Dr Lefteris Kretsos Lecturer in Business and Management
+Email Dr Lefteris Kretsos Senior Lecturer in Business and Management

-Dr Lefteris Kretsos is a Lecturer in Business and Management.
+Dr Lefteris Kretsos is a Senior Lecturer in Business and Management.
 Prior to joining Brunel University London he was a Senior Lecturer in HRM at University of Greenwich, Greenwich Business School, a Research Fellow at Coventry University, Coventry Business School and a Lecturer in Robert Gordon University, Aberdeen Business School.
 His achievements were acknowledged by City University of London through the distinguished honor of an Honorary Senior Lectureship.
 His research activity focused on the study of precarious work especially among young and cultural workers.
 He is currently working in the intersection of political economy and employment relations focusing on how AI, Public Policy and Management interventions result in certain outcomes, processes and strategies.
 Lefteris has been published in leading academic presses and in world-class journals such as Work, Employment and Society, Work and Occupations, Industrial Relations Journal, Industrial Law Journal.
 His research has also been funded by various organisations and streams including the Economic and Social Research Council (ESRC) and the European Research Council (ERC awards).
 In addition, Lefteris has been on a range of editorial boards and committees, he has proposed legislation and holds proven record in policy making and analysis in government and intergovernmental organisations (for example European Commission, ILO, OECD, Unesco).
-From March 2015 to July 2019 Lefteris served as a Cabinet Minister of Alexis Tsipra's government and as General Secretary responsible for Digital and Media Policy in Greece.
+From March 2015 to July 2019 Lefteris served as a Cabinet Minister and as General Secretary responsible for Digital and Media Policy in Greece.
 During his tenure he initiated the restructuring of public policy organisations and championed policies for making Greece a global film friendly location.
-He is currently teaching Research Methods in Business and Management, International Human Resource Management for Undergraduate Students and Leadership and HRM for MBA students.
+He is currently teaching Research Methods in Business and Management, International Human Resource Management for Undergraduate Students.
 He also teaches Leading People and Managing Organisations for MBA Students.
-Lefteris is also the Programme Leader for the PhD (Without Residence) Programme with Ahlia University in Bahrain.
+Lefteris is also the Programme Leader for the PhD Programme with Ahlia University in Bahrain.
 My research has addressed the nature of change in a variety of work organisations, how this has impacted on employees, and how industrial relations processes shape the nature of outcomes of organisational and labour market restructuring.
 An on-going research interest concerned changes in working time patterns and employees’ experience of precarious work.
 I am currently working in the intersection of political economy and employment relations.
 I situate organizational and social related problems in a policy context examining how AI, public policy and Management interventions results in certain outcomes, processes and strategies.
 To date I have participated in 15 international research projects funded by a number of important institutions, such as the European Commission and the European Research Council, the Economic and Social Research Council, the European Regional Development Fund, the European Foundation for the Improvement of Working and Living Conditions.
-Public policies and the Future of Work, Platformization of Work, Young Workers and Trade Unions, Working Time Changes.
+Digitalisation and the Future of Work, Public Policy for the Creative Industries, Working Time Changes.
 MG2610 Research Methods MG2133 Human Resource Management and its International Dimensions MB5527 Leading People and Managing Organizations (MBA) Undergraduate and Postgraduate dissertation supervision and marking I am also Programme Leader for the PhD (Without Residence Programme).
 Office hours: Students can make an appointment to meet me by either using the following link by simply sending me an email.

 Professor Shireen Kanji Professor Shireen Kanji